PeterFeehan/IntelligentReachTasks/README.md

 Setup a few Automated UI tests in C# and any desired automation framework for a few test cases for Googles Search Engine.
 Document clearly each phase including setting up. https://www.google.com/

+Please follow these steps to setup and run the tests:

+1 - Pull this repository
+2 - Open VisualStudio
+3 - Open the solution task2.sln found at IntelligentReachTasks\task2\task2.sln within this repo in VisualStudio 4 - Open VisualStudio's test explorer
+5 - Select run all tests